robwillup/mithrandir/docs/Languages_And_Frameworks/dotnet/C#/2026-01-14@C#_Fundamentals.md

 15. Native Code Execution: C# apps are executed through the Common Language Runtime (CLR), making it cross-platform.
 16. Exception handling: It utilizes a structured error-handling approach, making it easier to reason about issues.

+## Memory Management in C#

+C# uses the Garbage Collector (GC) for automatic memory management.
+The GC identifies and removes objects that are no longer in use, optimizing memory consumption.
+However, improper memory handling can lead to memory leaks or inefficient GC performance, underscoring the need for developer awareness.